 Nominations shall not be accepted from the floor of the Annual General Meeting.

 The result of the election(s) will be announced at the Annual General Meeting.

+The Senior Managers Regime (SMR) and Certification Regime came into force on 7 March 2016.
+Capital Credit Union will be subject to this regime and there are positions on the Board of Directors (and Senior Management Team) that will fall under the Senior Managers Regime.
+These positions will be outlined in the Credit Union Responsibilities Map and Directors subject to the Regime, whether Approved or Certified, will be expected to meet the requirements of the Regime and the Credit Union’s Internal requirements for competency.

-Nominating Committee
+Nominations Committee

-The Board of Directors may appoint a Nominating Committee of not less than 3 Members of the Credit Union, one of whom shall be the Chief Executive.
-The Nominating Committee shall ascertain the number of vacant Director posts requiring candidates and ensure that there is at least one suitable candidate to recommend to the Annual General Meeting for each vacancy.
+The Board of Directors may appoint a Nominations Committee of not less than 3 Members of the Credit Union, one of whom shall be the Chief Executive, and one should be from the Board of Directors.
+The Nominations Committee shall ascertain the number of vacant Director posts requiring candidates and ensure that there is at least one suitable candidate to recommend to the Annual General Meeting for each vacancy.

-In making their recommendation, the Nominating Committee shall ascertain that the nominee is ‘fit and proper’ to become an Approved Person.
-The nominating committee shall adhere to any policy established by the Board of Directors in relation to elections of Directors.
+In making their recommendation, the Nominations Committee shall ascertain that the nominee is ‘fit and proper’ and meets the minimum requirements to hold office under the Senior Managers & Certification Regime.
+The Nominations Committee shall adhere to any policy established by the Board of Directors in relation to elections of Directors.

-The Nominating Committee shall also be responsible for identifying and recommending potential co-options to the Board of Directors to fill any vacancies.
-The Board may delegate powers to the Nominating Committee to manage applications for Approved Person status.
+The Nominations Committee shall also be responsible for identifying and recommending potential co-options to the Board of Directors to fill any vacancies.
+The Board may delegate powers to the Nominations Committee to manage applications for Approved Person status under SM&CR.

 Election of Directors